 The results of the ORSA process are documented in the so-called which is approved by the Management Board of the Parent Company and submitted to the Parent Company's Supervisory Board and HANFA.
-An internal document defines the establishment of processes and adequate procedures, as well as the competences and responsibilities for conducting the own risk and solvency assessment.
+An internal document defines the appropriate processes and procedures as well as the competencies and responsibilities for carrying out own risk and solvency assessment.